 Function: Configure allowed VLANs for trunk/hybrid port.
 When the Access port allows only one VLAN, the value of this parameter is consistent with the value of Port VLAN and it cannot be changed.
-When this parameter is set to multiple VLANs, you can separate the consecutive VLAN IDs and a comma is used to separate two inconsecutive VLAN IDs.
+When this parameter is set to multiple VLANs, you can separate the VLANs by a comma (,) and an en dash (-), where an en dash is used to separate two consecutive VLAN IDs and a comma is used to separate two inconsecutive VLAN IDs.